 This is false.
-Except in very limited circumstances, you must be actually separated and not live under the same roof to be considered separated.
-An attorney will assist you in determining whether you may fall within these very limited circumstances.
+Except in limited circumstances, you must be actually separated and not live under the same roof to be considered separated.
+An attorney will assist you in determining whether you may fall within these limited circumstances.

 2. In a divorce, my spouse will not get any money if assets are in my name.